flaviostutz/freepbx/README.md

 Test it out by visiting your hosts ip address in a browser.

+### Tips

+This image comes with pt-br sounds.
+To use it, open, at configuration portal, "Settings -> Asterisk SIP Settings -> Chan SIP Settings" and set "language=pt_br" at "Other SIP Settings"

 ### Fork ME
 This is originally a fork of https://bitbucket.org/jmar71n/docker-freepbx.git Fell free to contribute back!